- The Calculator is the default calculator app on Windows operating system.

 - Press Ctrl + Shift + Esc to open Task Manager.

 That would be all, I hope this article helped you with calculator problems in Windows 10.
-If you have any comments, or questions, just reach for the comment section below.
+If you have any comments or questions, just reach out to the comment section below